AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 ## GitKraken

 We will use the GUI (graphical user interface) called `GitKraken` to work with `git` in this workshop.

-This GUI can be installed from https://www.gitkraken.com/, where you can click "Download GitKraken Client Free" (_do not pay!!_):
+GitKraken can be installed from https://www.gitkraken.com/, where you can click "Download GitKraken Client Free" (_do not pay!!_):

 <img src="screenshots/windows/gitkraken_download.png" alt="GitKraken landing page" width="500">